Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Adaptive responses to changing network conditions

-Over time, the system becomes more accurate and more autonomous.
+Over time, the system becomes more accurate and more autonomous — evolving from a decision-support tool into a decision-making engine.

 Constraint-Based Decision Making: Balancing What Matters